12 things you should do right now to prepare for your next holiday

 2. Check the rules in your destination

-You know where you're going for the summer by now (unless you're booking super-last-minute) so check the current rules and requirements for the country you're visiting.
+You know where you're going on holiday by now (unless you're booking super-last-minute) so check the current rules and requirements for the country you're visiting.

-- USA, Canada and Netherlands are still closed to unvaccinated UK visitors
+- USA and Canada are still closed to unvaccinated UK visitors.

-- France and Spain (including the Canary and Balearic Islands) require a Covid test for unvaccinated UK visitors
+- Spain (including the Canaries and Balearic Islands) requires a Covid test for unvaccinated UK visitors up until November.

-- A few other countries require a mask in some circumstances, but do not demand a FFP2 mask.
-For example Greece requires masks on public transport and the indoors spaces of boats, Cyprus requires masks in most public spaces and enforces the requirement with substantial fines
+- A handful of countries require a mask in some circumstances - for example Germany requires masks on public transport and the indoor spaces of boats, Cyprus requires masks in most public spaces and enforces the requirement with substantial fines

 For more information check the Foreign and Commonwealth Office's page for the country you are visiting.